LorenJade/WD-Lingon-TD21-Midterms/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
   Hi!
 I'm Loren Jade Lingon, a BMA TD21 student of FEU Tech, and welcome to my portfolio / website.
-Explore my creative journey as a growing artist and a multimedia students and check out my resume as well.
+Explore my resume and my creative experience as a growing artist and multimedia student.
 Let your creativity bloom within you!~
 </div>

 <br />